databrickslabs/lsql/README.md

     w.statement_execution.execute(warehouse_id, 'CREATE TABLE foo AS SELECT * FROM range(10)')

+## Working with dataclasses

+This framework allows for mapping with strongly-typed dataclasses between SQL and Python runtime.

+It handles the schema creation logic purely from Python datastructure.

+## Mocking for unit tests

+This includes a lightweight framework to map between dataclass instances and different SQL execution backends:
+- `MockBackend` used for unit testing
+- `RuntimeBackend` used for execution within Databricks Runtime
+- `StatementExecutionBackend` used for reading/writing records purely through REST API

 ## Pick the library that you need

 _Simple applications_, like AWS Lambdas or Azure Functions, and scripts, that are **constrained by the size of external